 Protecting users and organizations is our first priority.
 We want you to have a clear idea of the steps that we take, the tools that we use, and how you can help.
 Our individual, organization, and business data is safeguarded by industry-best, market-leading security solutions in a layered security approach.

-This page was last reviewed and modified in June 2021 and last reviewed in December 2021.
+This page was last modified in June 2021 and last reviewed in December 2021.

 All application communication is protected by enterprise-grade encryption.
 We utilize the latest recommended secure cipher suites to encrypt all traffic in transit.
 This includes TLS 1.2 protocols, AES256 encryption, and SHA2 signatures.
 Merit engineers monitor the changing cryptographic landscape and upgrade our cipher suite choices as best practices evolve.
 At rest, all types of data are encrypted using FIPS 140-2 compliant encryption standards.